ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 The lifetime of the socket is tied to the CONNECT-UDP stream.
 The proxy MUST keep the socket open while the CONNECT-UDP stream is open.
 Proxies MAY choose to close sockets due to a period of inactivity, but they MUST close the CONNECT-UDP stream before closing the socket.
+If a proxy is notified by its operating system that its socket is no longer usable, it MUST close the CONNECT-UDP stream.

 # Performance Considerations {#performance}